sdsc-hpc-training-org/hpc-training-2021/week1_introduction/README.md

 ### 2. Setup XSEDE Portal Account: [https://portal.xsede.org](http://portal.xsede.org)
 Steps to create your username:
-   * go to the XSEDE website
+   1. Go to the XSEDE website
-   * add information about yourself including institution and email address
+   2. Add information about yourself including institution and email address
-   * receive an account verification email
+   3. Receive an account verification email
-   * go back to account verification on the Sign In page and enter the email, verification code (you can find the code in the email received)
+   4. Go back to account verification on the Sign In page and enter the email, verification code (you can find the code in the email received)
-   * choose your own username and password
+   5. Choose your own username and password
-   * enter the username information in the SDSC form
+   6. Enter the username information in the SDSC form

 ### 3. Confirm Enrollment and submit your PortalID (Google Form):
 * [https://tinyurl.com/hpc-user-training-signup](https://tinyurl.com/hpc-user-training-signup)